17 Amazing Vintage Home Features That Are Too Charming for Words

 Unlike a house built in the 21st century, a vintage home has a story to tell, much of which you can glean from looking at its structure and design.
-“Ornately sculpted crown molding or carefully constructed wood millwork details expose the home’s history,” says Olivia Roha, an architectural designer at Dixon Projects in New York City.
-“While in the presence of these aged architectural features, we are reminded of the house’s original occupants, while also considering the high level of skill needed to create these features.
-This brings a level of character to the home that can’t be found in new constructions.”
+"Ornately sculpted crown molding or carefully constructed wood millwork details expose the home's history," says Olivia Roha, a designer at Dixon Projects in New York City.
+"While in the presence of these aged architectural features, we are reminded of the house's original occupants, while also considering the high level of skill needed to create these features.
+This brings a level of character to the home that can't be found in new constructions."

 But if your home was built in modern times and is lacking in centuries-old details, all hope is not lost!
 There are plenty of ways that you can infuse vintage charm into your humble abode.
 With the help of Roha, we've come up with ways to add character to your home décor, complete with particular product recommendations for each feature.